I offer a free consultation to get to know each other.

 - We can chat via phone, video chat or at a location in the Gwinnett area

-Once we decide to work together, we will go through an intake process, sign a contract, and form a plan for our 2 prenatal appointments.
+Once we decide to work together, we will go through an intake process, sign a contract, and form a plan for our prenatal appointment.
 This includes:

 Crafting your birth preferences